tainacan/tainacan-wiki/dev/setup-local.md

 phpunit
 ```

-(Note that `phpunit` accpets several parametrs, for example if you want to run just a specific group of tests).
+(Note that `phpunit` accepts several parameters, for example, if you want to run just a specific group of tests).